 Athy Alternative Project: A training centre in Co Kildare providing programmes to address antisocial attitudes and behaviours.
-The programme offers group work, anger management, carpentry, literacy, computers, soccer training, etc.
+The programme offers group work, as well as programmes in anger management, carpentry, literacy, computers, soccer training, etc.

 Ballinasloe Training Workshop: A multidisciplinary training centre based in Co Galway providing programmes to address antisocial attitudes and behaviours, and working to reintegrate ex-offenders as full participants in the life and work of the local community.